YenXXXW/Price-List/client/README.md

+This is a simple mern stack

+This app allows you to classify categories and add price for each product of category.

+You can also update and delete information of the previously added products.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.